aurelsahiti/Exploratory-Data-Analysis-on-Crimes-in-Los-Angeles/README.md

 ---

 ## Project Overview
-Los Angeles — famous for its sunshine, coastline, and entertainment industry — also faces the complex challenge of urban crime.
+Los Angeles, famous for its sunshine, coastline, and entertainment industry, also faces the complex challenge of urban crime.
 The **Los Angeles Police Department (LAPD)** provided public crime data for analysis to identify behavioral patterns and guide better resource allocation.

 This **Exploratory Data Analysis (EDA)** project transforms raw LAPD crime records into visual insights revealing where, when, and to whom crimes occur most often.